-- 1. Progress Reports 41/2 weeks in progress numerical grade available in Infinite Campus - 2.
-Report Cards 9 weeks in progress numerical grade available in Infinite Campus - 3.
-Progress Reports 131⁄2 weeks in progress numerical grade available in Infinite Campus - 4.
-Report Cards 18 weeks final semester numerical grade assigned and permanently recorded on transcript
+- 1. Progress Reports 41⁄2 weeks

+- In progress numerical grade available in Infinite Campus

+- 2. Report Cards 9 weeks

+- In progress numerical grade available in Infinite Campus

+- 3. Progress Reports 131⁄2 weeks

+- In progress numerical grade available in Infinite Campus

+- 4. Report Cards 18 weeks

+Final semester numerical grade assigned and permanently recorded on transcript

-HALL TRAFFIC/PASS
+HALL TRAFFIC

-Keep halls open to traffic by walking to the right.
+Keep halls open to traffic by walking on the right.
 Do not block traffic by standing in groups.
 Be considerate of others in the halls and classrooms by moving through the halls quickly and quietly.
 Students should not yell, scream, hit lockers, make excessive noise, or engage in horseplay during class changes.
-Students should keep their hands to themselves, walk directly to their class in an orderly manner and enter their classroom upon arrival.
+Students should keep their hands to themselves, walk directly to their class in an orderly manner, and enter their classroom upon arrival.
 Running in the halls will be a discipline issue.